Compassionate hospice care at home

 Serenity and compassion at the end of life—at home

-Our hospice program—the only Christian-based hospice in Virginia Beach—has skilled, compassionate caregivers who offer comprehensive care and support of the highest quality for terminally ill patients.
+Our hospice program—a Christian-based hospice in Virginia Beach—has skilled, compassionate caregivers who offer comprehensive care and support of the highest quality for terminally ill patients.
 Our focus is on the patient’s comfort and dignity.
 We address symptom control and pain management, while providing emotional and spiritual support expressly tailored to the patient’s needs and wishes.
 We also offer professional, caring help to the families of our patients during this difficult time.

 Our hospice program extends support in all these areas through an interdisciplinary team of highly experienced physicians, nurses, hospice aides, chaplains, social workers and volunteers.